 You need to make a content adjustment, such as:

-- change an address, phone number or business hours
+- change an address, phone number or customer service hours

 - update disclosure rules for a specific state

-- add payment deferral options for those with a COVID-19-related job loss
+- add payment deferral options for those impacted by COVID-19

 You don’t have to open each and every document or package to make a universal change or even a subset to update information.